lichendust/meander/readme.md

 ## Editor Support

-While there are several generic packages available for screenwriting with Fountain available for most text editors, I have built first party support for Meander, its syntax and a number of extra tools into a [Sublime Text package](https://github.com/qxoko/meander-sublime).
+While there are several generic packages available for screenwriting with Fountain available for most text editors, I have built first-party support for Meander, its syntax and a number of extra tools into a [Sublime Text package](https://github.com/qxoko/meander-sublime).

 Meander for Sublime Text should also be treated as a reference implementation for other packages and further text editor support.